Ever looked around and felt like your life was not your own?

 “Public declaration is the highest form of visioning.
 Begin the living of it by declaring it publicly.
 The first step of making it so is saying “It is so!”

 – Neale Donald Walsch.”

+There’s an old saying, “A teacher teaches best what he must learn.”
 That’s me.
 Some days I’m an A+ and some days I couldn’t even make it to class.
 And that’s ok.